How to Correct Birth Certificate Errors

 • NBI, PNP, or employer clearance

-To correct a clerical error regarding gender, submit a medical certification stating that you have not undergone gender reassignment.
 However, in the case of the “Republic of The Philippines vs. Cagandahan (G.R.
 No. 166676),” the Supreme Court ruled that anyone born intersex, such as those suffering from congenital adrenal hyperplasia, may change the gender indicated on their birth certificate.

-Changes that require a judicial order
+Changes that Require a Judicial Order

 If you need to make changes that involve more than just a typographical error, you have to obtain a judicial order in accordance with the procedures set out in Rule 108 of the Rules of Court.